MyGethubItIs/project-1-GAME/README.md

 # project-1-GAME
-I developed this game using Javascript.
+I developed this game Html,Css and JavaScript.